godel9/2048-3D-hs/README.md

 2048 Original:

-Full alpha-beta pruning with the expectiminimax algorithm, which can currently run until depth 20 with no real issues.
+Full alpha-beta pruning with the expectiminimax algorithm, which can currently run until depth 7 with no real issues.
+The issue is balancing between the expectiminimax algorithm (which can't have pruning) and the traditional minimax approach (which treats the probabilistic steps as an adversary).
+Right now it uses expectiminimax when the branching factor is suitably low.
 Current work is focused on making good heuristics (and also efficient heuristics).